micmejia/bible-dump/NKJV/1 Samuel/1 Sam 9.md

 Samuel answered Saul and said, "I _am_ the seer.
 Go up before me to the high place, for you shall eat with me today; and tomorrow I will let you go and will tell you all that _is_ in your heart.

 ###### 20
 But as for your donkeys that were lost three days ago, do not be anxious about them, for they have been found.
-And [^e]on whom _is_ all the desire of Israel? _Is it_ not on you and on all your father's house?"
+And on whom _is_ all the desire of Israel? _Is it_ not on you and on all your father's house?"

 ###### 21
-And Saul answered and said, "_Am_ I not a Benjamite, of the smallest of the tribes of Israel, and my family the least of all the families of the [^f]tribe of Benjamin?
+And Saul answered and said, "_Am_ I not a Benjamite, of the smallest of the tribes of Israel, and my family the least of all the families of the tribe of Benjamin?
 Why then do you speak like this to me?"

 ###### 22
 Now Samuel took Saul and his servant and brought them into the hall, and had them sit in the place of honor among those who were invited; there _were_ about thirty persons.